syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Model-Window-Popup.md

 Modal does not require any action to open.
 It opens in the same window and gives callbacks when closing or opening the window.

-Refer to the following code example in which the pop-up will close only if you click Cancel button, Ok button or Close icon.
+Refer to the following code example in which the pop-up will close only if you click Cancel button, OK button or Close icon.

 ## Displaying pop-up when the SfPopupLayout is set as root view